microsoft/planetary-computer-tasks/datasets/noaa-climate-normals/collection/noaa-climate-normals-gridded/description.md

 NOAA produces Climate Normals in accordance with the [World Meteorological Organization](https://public.wmo.int/en) (WMO), of which the United States is a member.
 The WMO requires each member nation to compute 30-year meteorological quantity averages at least every 30 years, and recommends an update each decade, in part to incorporate newer weather stations.
 The 1991–2020 U.S. Climate Normals are the latest in a series of decadal normals first produced in the 1950s.

-The data in this Collection have been converted from the original NetCDF format to Cloud-Optimized GeoTIFFs (COGs).
+The data in this Collection have been converted from the original NetCDF format to Cloud Optimized GeoTIFFs (COGs).
 This Collection contains gridded data for the following frequencies and time periods:

 - Annual, seasonal, and monthly normals
     - 100-year (1901–2000)